 If you unbuild it, will they come?

-Solomon’s second project is a study of the effects of recent dam removals on local fish communities in a Lake Michigan tributary.
-He is especially looking at migratory northern pike and suckers.
+Solomon’s second project was a study of the effects of recent dam removals on local fish communities in a Lake Michigan tributary.
+He was especially looking at migratory northern pike and suckers.

 The lowermost dams on Duck Creek, in northern Wisconsin, were removed in 2012.
 Dam removal can be economically, politically and ecologically controversial.
 The changes to aquatic ecosystems can be immense as natural water flow is restored after decades.

-Working with two years of data on fishes in Duck Creek collected by UW−M partners before the dams were removed, Solomon has a unique before-and-after perspective.
-He is investigating whether migratory fishes will exhibit established patterns of movement or use the newly opened habitat farther upstream for spawning.
-He’s also looking at changes in fish biodiversity, habitat and survival rates of the year’s young.
-In the second season, Solomon will include gars and bowfin in his data collection.
-He’s also alert for less welcome fishes.
+Working with two years of data on fishes in Duck Creek collected by UW−M partners before the dams were removed, Solomon had a unique before-and-after perspective.
+He investigated whether migratory fishes will exhibit established patterns of movement or use the newly opened habitat farther upstream for spawning.
+He also looked at changes in fish biodiversity, habitat and survival rates of the year’s young.
+In the second season, Solomon included gars and bowfin in his data collection.
+He was also alert for less welcome fishes.
 Just as dam removal can benefit native migratory species, it can also be a gateway for invasive migratory species to expand their territories.